 If your child is over the age of four and the judge determines that it is in the best interest of your child, then he or she must listen to and weigh the opinion of your child as to where to place your child permanently.
 Of course, the questions a judge asks or how he or she asks your child will depend a great deal on their age.

 With that said, the State of Texas, despite the requirement previously stated that your child attends any permanency hearing, does not strictly enforce this law.
 One of the reasons why the law is not followed precisely in all situations is because there are often exceptions to the rule that are applicable.

-For one, judges have the ability to make determinations on a case by case basis as to whether or not the child needs to attend a specific hearing.
+For one, judges can make determinations on a case-by-case basis as to whether or not the child needs to attend a specific hearing.
 In the CPS cases that I have handled on behalf of the Law Office of Bryan Fagan, PLLC, I cannot recall a single instance where the child was present at any permanency hearing.